8.3 Allegations Against Persons who Work/Volunteer with Children

 It is the employer/agency’s responsibility to share the outcome of the Safeguarding LADO Process with their employee/volunteer who had been subject of the LADO referral.

+There is no appeal to the outcome of the Safeguarding LADO Process.
+Decisions would have been the professional judgement made on balance of probability by the multiagency participants.
 The Norfolk County Council Complaints Process should be followed if the person considers the allegations procedures as set out in this document was not followed.

 Where there is a substantiated LADO process outcome, and when both the harms test has been met and the person has been dismissed/resigned/removed from regulated activity, it is a legal requirement as set out in Working Together 2018, that a referral to the Disclosure and Barring Service (DBS) is made by the employer or volunteer manager.
 The National DBS will consider whether the person will be ‘barred’ from working/volunteering with children.
 ‘Barring’ is not an automatic consequence of a referral to the National DBS.